 When New Yorkers think of which neighborhood they should head to for an art walk, they usually think of Chelsea.
 While new gallery districts have sprung up in recent years in Brooklyn and on the Lower East Side, Chelsea remains home to one of the largest concentration of galleries in the world.
 So whether you're a casual gallery-goer or a dedicated connoisseur, Chelsea is still the place where you can catch up on the latest and best of what's happening in the art world.

-RECOMMENDED: See more of the best art galleries in NYC
+RECOMMENDED: Full guide to art galleries in NYC

 This mid-size contemporary art space has been a fixture on the Chelsea scene since 1996, which is when the neighborhood first took off as a gallery district.
 Dealer Andrew Kreps remains focused on introducing emerging talents, though some of the artists on his roster have shown with him since the beginning, making them more midcareer at this point.
 Nontheless Kreps's stable—which includes Ricci Albenda, Roe Ethridge, Robert Melee and Ruth Root—is nothing if not adventurous.

 Jack Shainman Gallery transplanted to New York from Washington, D.C., back in 1984, at the height of the ’80s East Village gallery scene.
 Like many venues dating to that era, Shainman subsequently moved to Soho, before alighting in Chelsea in 1997.
 It's always maintained a consequently high level of quality, representing artists such as Kerry James Marshall, Odili Donald Odita and Nick Cave—among many others—over the years.
 Currently, it has two Chelsea locations, this one and another at 524 W 24th St.